Bartlesville Radio » News » Bartlesville Public Schools Board of Education Approves Budget, Real Estate Purchase and Hears from Parents Regarding Posters for Drag Queen Show in Schools

 Speakers asked that the board review the situation, then make the review an agenda item and bring the issue up at its November 14 meeting.
 The group members said that upon hearing the response from the board, they could measure their next steps which may include a letter of complaint to the Oklahoma State Attorney General regarding the matter.

-Prior to the public comment segment, the Bartlesville Pulic Schools voted unanimously Monday night to aprrove the next year's budget at just under $54 million.
+Prior to the public comment segment, the Bartlesville Pulic Schools voted unanimously Monday night to approve the next year's budget at just under $54 million.

 Other action topics approved included a small change in districts for board members due to the recent census and the real estate purchase and sales contract for 3001 Loris Lane.